vmware/terraform-provider-avi/website/docs/r/avi_memorybalancerrequest.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of controller process.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `controller_info` - (Optional) Current details regarding controller.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `node_uuid` - (Optional) Uuid of node.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `process_info` - (Optional) Current process information of the controller process.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `process_instance` - (Optional) Instance of the controller process.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Uuid of tenant object.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `timestamp` - (Optional) Time at which memory balancer request was created/updated.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.

 ### Timeouts